 Yesterday I wrote about evil hackers using Blackshades, a Remote Access Tool (RAT), to hack into computers, steal information and even take over your webcam to take pictures and videos.
 I mentioned that I often use a RAT named TeamViewer.
 Over the past few years I’ve used TeamViewer to remotely sign on to over a dozen RV bloggers computers to diagnose and fix computer problems that were too difficult to repair via back and forth emails.
 How is TeamVewer different from Blackshades?

-I’ve used TeamViewer frequently to diagnose problems on remote computersteamviewer_lead
+I’ve used TeamViewer frequently to diagnose problems on remote computers

 Although both TeamViewer and Blackshades both allow for remote control of pc’s there is a major difference.
 Unlike Blackshades, using TeamViewer there is no way possible for me to invisibly control your computer.
 For security reasons, the owner of the computer being accessed must initiate the process and then send me the new password generated for each session.
 Once the session is ended, the computer owner simply terminates the session and closes TeamViewer.
 End of access!!